adi-amatdev/TokenSystem/docs/API_Documentation.md

 - Ensure that JWT tokens are kept secure and not exposed to unauthorized users.
 - All sensitive data, like passwords, should be hashed before storage. (done by Werkzueg , and already implemented).
-- Cross-Origin Resource Sharing (CORS) is enabled with ``, which can be adjusted based on the deployment environment.
+- Cross-Origin Resource Sharing (CORS) can be adjusted based on the deployment environment.

 ## Running the Application